the8bitbyte/the8bitbyte/README.md

-i make exploit scripts for roblox i make my scripts in a maximum of 30 mimutes
+i make exploit scripts for roblox or remix/edit ones that i found